 During an Oracle Clusterware installation, OUI uses SSH to run commands and copy files to the other nodes.
 During the installation, hidden files on the system (for example, .bashrc or .cshrc) will cause makefile and other installation errors if they contain stty commands.

-To avoid this problem, you must modify these files in each Oracle installation owner user home directory to suppress all output on STDERR, as in the following examples:
+To avoid this problem, you must modify these files to suppress all output on STDERR, as in the following examples:

 Bourne, Bash, or Korn shell: